google/android-fhir/README.md

 This is currently in **Early Access** for Developers ONLY and is NOT production-ready. **Do NOT use in production**.

 ## Usage
-The SDK is designed to support Android 21 (lollipop) and above
+The SDK is designed to support Android 21 (lollipop) and above.

-### Requirements
 Android Studio 4.0 is required for [Java 8 library desugaring](https://developer.android.com/studio/preview/features#j8-desugar)

-## Details of the repository
+## Libraries
-The repository is organised into two main libraries, *core* and *structured data capture* as well as sample demo applications for each (see sample applications).
+The repository is organised into two main libraries, *core* and *structured data capture*.

 ### Core library
 This is the main library for building a mobile based clinical data repository using FHIR.
 It provides: